IMperiumX/pyqa/README.rst

-for asnwers to coding problems
+Python console appliction that searches the internet for asnwers to coding problems

 * Free software: Apache Software License 2.0